Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

 ### Configuration

-- *separator*
+- *Separator*
-  Select the appropriate separator for decimal numbers.
-The following signs are available:
+  Click the drop-down list and select the appropriate separator for decimal numbers.
-  - **,**: By default, the comma is used as a decimal separator in German.
-  - **.**: By default, the point is used as a decimal separator in English.

-- *emptyString*
-  Select what will be mapped to the destination attribute if the source attribute value is empty.
 The following options are available:
+  - **,**
+    By default, the comma is used as a decimal separator in German.
+  - **.**
+    By default, the point is used as a decimal separator in English.

+- *Empty string*
+  Click the drop-down list and select the value that will be mapped to the destination attribute if the source attribute value is empty.
+The following options are available:
+  - **null**
-  - **leer**: The destination attribute value is empty.
+    The destination attribute value is empty.
+  - **0**
-  - **0**: The destination attribute value is 0.
+    The destination attribute value is 0.